This post may contain affiliate links.

 ⭐️ Classic British favourite for all occasions

-A slice of carrot cake on an orange plate with a cake fork, ready otherwise eat, with the rest of the cake in the background.
+A slice of homemade Carrot Cake on a plate with a cake fork, with the rest of the cake in the background.

-✅ Use 2 tbsp from the flour quantity to toss the raisins in before adding them into the cake mixture.
+✅ To evenly distribute the raisins: Use 2 tbsp from the flour quantity to toss the raisins in before adding them into the cake mixture.
 This will help them to distribute evenly through the cake instead of sinking to the bottom.
-(Explained in the recipe below.)

-✅ Use a 7″ round deep loose bottom tin.
-I like this one: Masterclass Cake Tin.
-(It’s also the same one I use for all cakes and cheesecakes to keep life simple.)
+Use 7″ round deep loose bottom tins.
+I like these: Masterclass Cake Tin.
+(It’s also the same ones I use for all cakes and cheesecakes to keep life simple.)

 Grease the tin very well with oil and line the base with baking paper or parchment like this one.

-Allow cooling time.
-The cake should only be topped when completely cold.
+Allow cooling time: The cakes should only be filled and topped when completely cold.

 Carrot Cake Ingredients